Table of Contents

 R is a programming language and programming environment for statistical analysis and data visualization.
-The R language is inspired by S language, which was invented and developed by John Chambers from Bell Laboratories and which is the base for comercial software S-PLUS.
-In contrast to S-PLUS, however, R is a freeware application, introduced by Ross Ihaka and Robert Gentleman (the R in their first names gave the name to the program).
+The R language is inspired by S language, which was invented and developed by John Chambers from Bell Laboratories and which is the base for commercial software S-PLUS.
+In contrast to S-PLUS, R is a freeware application, introduced by Ross Ihaka and Robert Gentleman (the R in their first names gave the name to the program).

 library from the old R version to new R version and run an update procedure in new R version using the command

-update.packages.
+install.packages function) is preferred).
 For this, do the following:

 libraryfolder with R libraries from the previous version (usually located in c:\Program Files\R\R-x.x.x\library, where R-x.x.x is the number of the previous R version, e.g. R-3.1.2).